samiejumade/SecureVault/README.md

 This is experimental software and is provided on an "as is" and "as available" basis.

-Lit Password Manager is a proof of concept and is not ready for production use.
+SecureVault is a proof of concept and is not ready for production use.
 It is not audited and has not been tested for security.
 Use at your own risk.
 I do not give any warranties and will not be liable for any loss incurred through any use of this codebase.

 ### Demo